maty21/mocha-sidebar/README.md

 * [x] see test errors as decoration

 #### not supported yet
-* [ ] split tests into files separation for the top level hierarchy
+* [ ] tree view files separation hierarchy for the top level hierarchy

-feel free to propose new features
+#### known issues
+* **Coverage**- there is an open issue in vscode that its not able to select via mouse / render two different decorations at the same line. as a **workaround** try F9/ or hide show decoration by clicking on the status bar
+* **Wokespace**-   Currently not supported there is a workaround for solving it for more details [#107](https://github.com/maty21/mocha-sidebar/issues/107)

 #### Contributors:
 - Maty Zisserman